 The F701 has a built-in 3-track recorder that captures 16-bit/44.1 kHz audio.
 You can record one full song internally with the option of a USB flash drive for additional storage.

-Another very common feature on digital pianos, but one that any aspiring pianist would be lost without.
+Another very common feature on digital pianos that any aspiring pianist should use.

 Hinged keyboard lid

 It keeps dust away from your keys and doubles as a music/tablet rest; clever and practical.